AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 When working with text elements containing a large body of text, you need to search for a specific text string.
 You may also need to replace a specific string of text with an alternative string.

-The Find and Replace feature allows you to search for (and replace) any string of text in a text element.
+The Find and Replace feature lets you search for (and replace) any string of text in a text element.
 The feature also includes a powerful regular expression search.

 #### To search text in a text module {#to-search-text-in-a-text-module}